 Staring down in shock, the shop owner leapt aside as a small red sports car, carrying a blonde bear, a polar and a tiger covered in green glitter sailed past her up into the air and then down towards the pavement outside.

 ‘The moneys on your desk,’ shouted the polar waving back at her, ‘don’t worry it’s all there.’

 ‘Whooooaaaa…’ shouted Abigail, ‘watch out we’re going to land!’
 With a loud bang the Furrari hit the ground.
 All three of them bounced up into the air.
 Grabbing wildly at the front of the car, Abigail held tightly onto the controller.
 Behind her Grigs hung on by the very ends of his paws and his tail.
 Patrick’s scarf was wrapped over his eyes and he slipped down over the side.

 ‘Pull him in,’ shouted Abigail, ‘I’m going to accelerate!’

 Waving his paw around wildly Grigs caught the end of Patrick’s scarf and pulled him back in, pushing him down hard behind Abigail.

 ‘Ow that hurt, and I’m all dizzy.
 You did that deliberately and now I’ve got glitter all over me.’
 Struggling up crossly, Patrick pushed his scarf aside and climbed around Abigails paws.
-‘Let me in front, you don’t know where we’re going and don’t go so fast.’
+‘Let me back in front, you don’t know where we’re going and don’t go so fast.’
 Narrowing her eyes, Abigail speeded up.